nhsconnect/prm-gp2gp-transfer-classifier/README.md

 From the base directory of the project, create a python3 virtual environment by running `./tasks devenv`, then to activate it run `pipenv shell`

-To deactivate the virtual environment or if you see the text, run `deactivate`.
+To deactivate the virtual environment run `deactivate`.

 To remove the virtual environment and clear the cache, run `pipenv --rm && pipenv --clear`.

+Run the following commands in the virtual environment:

 ### Running the unit and integration tests